jknthn/reacher-ppo/REPORT.md

 ## Parameters and hyperparameters

+### Neural networks

+The actor network directly outputs action which agent will take and use without any additional clipping, normalizing or preprocession.
+That's why it outputs 4 values - size of the action space.
+The critic network is not directly needed for the PPO algorithm (original paper describes policy network and surrogate function which counts ration of new action probabilites to old ones - actor would suffice) but it's very helpful to compute advantages which requires value for state.

+The hidden size parameters was choosen after careful tuning.
+I started from 64 nodes and after every increase agent took less episodes to converge (while also needed more computing power).

-### Actor network
+#### Actor network

 - 3 fully connected layers
-- 33 input nodes, 4 output nodes, 512 hidden nodes in each layer
+- 33 input nodes [observation vector size], 4 output nodes [action vector size], 512 hidden nodes in each layer
 - ReLU activations, tanh on last layer

-### Critic network
+#### Critic network

 - 3 fully connected layers
-- 33 input nodes, 1 output nodes, 512 hidden nodes in each layer
+- 33 input nodes [observation vector size], 1 output nodes, 512 hidden nodes in each layer
 - ReLU activations, no activation on last layer

 ### Main hyperparameters